AnaAquiles/PituitaryBaselineStates/README.md

 ### :part_alternation_mark: `Spikers-Bursters.py`

-🔄 **Modified from**: *Conversion of spikers to bursters in pituitary cell networks*
+🔄 **Adapted from**:
+**Conversion of Spikers to Bursters in Pituitary Cell Networks: Is it Better to Disperse for Maximum Exposure or Circle the Wagons?**
- Original authors: Mehran Fazli & Richard Bertram
+by Mehran Fazli & Richard Bertram, *PLOS Computational Biology*, January 2024.
+DOI: [10.1371/journal.pcbi.1011811](https://doi.org/10.1371/journal.pcbi.1011811) :contentReference[oaicite:1]{index=1}

-We adapted this model to include a **randomized connectivity matrix** that lets you explore how changing the proportion of burster-type cells affects both electrical and synthetic calcium signals.
+We extended their model by adding a **randomized connectivity matrix** that allows you to vary the proportion of bursting (burster-type) cells and observe how this affects synthesized electrical and calcium signals.

 > 🧩 Want to understand how population density shifts influence pituitary dynamics?
 Start here.